peetulitu/OverTheWire_Bandit/Level_05.md

 - Not executable

 ## Approach
-This time we got a similar challenge with more complexity, but we followed the same approach as before, first we broke down the parameters we need our file to match and we construct our command following these, adding a flag for each characteristic we are looking for.
+This time we got a similar challenge with more complexity, I followed the same approach as before, first I broke down the parameters I need the file to match and I constructed my command following these, adding a flag for each characteristic I am looking for.

 Breaking down the flags:
 - `-type f` -> Regular files only.